gansanay/datatransformation/content/Data/Ad Hoc Requests, From Bottleneck to Business Partner.md

 Example: *Discover the causes of a downward trend, determine if it is structural or cyclical, and the factors contributing to this trend.*

+<h2><em>If you receive complex requests, rejoice!
+They indicate trust from the business.</em></h2>

 A side note: data teams, if you receive complex requests like the last two, rejoice!
 These kinds of questions indicate trust from the business in their data team, so it's up to you to rise to the occasion!

 # Getting Your Head Above Water: Mutualize

-Let's say you take over a data team that is underwater: the business can't take it anymore and complains about your team's lack of responsiveness, your data scientists are tired of doing nothing but SQL and dream of joining a big tech company... but you know there are challenging problems to solve.
+Let's say you take over a data team that is underwater: the business can't take it anymore and complains about your team's lack of responsiveness, your data scientists are tired of doing nothing but SQL and dream of joining a big tech company... but you know there are challenging problems to tackle.

 How do you get out of this situation?
 There is no one-size-fits-all answer, and every situation will be different.

 * Denying the problem won't help.
-* Asking for additional resources won't solve it.
+* Asking for additional resources won't be heard at this stage.
-* Opening up access to all raw data to declare self-service open, and then focusing on a standalone AI use case won't work.
+* Opening up access to all raw data, declare self-service open, and then focus on a standalone AI use case won't work.
 A sensible mind should stop you before you go down that path.

 The solution is iterative, through a gradual process that alternates between creating value and consolidating your data platform: